sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Sign Language Retrieval

 Sign Language Retrieval is the task of finding a particular data item, given some input.
-In contrast to translation or generation or production tasks, there exists a correct corresponding piece of data already, the task is simply to find the correct one out of many.
+In contrast to translation, generation or production tasks, there can exist a correct corresponding piece of data already, and the task is to find it out of many, if it exists.

 <!-- TODO: text-to-sign-video (T2V) section, sign-video-to-text (V2T) retrieval -->
 <!-- TODO: CiCo: Domain-Aware Sign Language Retrieval via Cross-Lingual Contrastive Learning -->